flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/voice-recorder.md

     - The ON function energizes the CVR and DFDR.
 This is used to test the CVR and DFDR.

 - CVR ERASE:
-    - When the ERASE button is pushed for two seconds, it erases the CVR tape, provided the airplane is on the ground and the parking brake is on.
+    - When the ERASE button is pushed for two seconds, it erases the CVR tape, provided the airplane is on the ground, the parking brake is on and the GND CTRL button is on.

 - CVR TEST:
     - When pushed and held, the CVR test is activated provided the CVR is energized and the parking brake is on.
 During the test, a low frequency tone is heard through the cockpit loudspeakers.